Wicked Movie Review: Defying Expectations

 While the film stays incredibly loyal to the plot of the original Broadway play, even having the dialogue almost shockingly identical throughout its progression, this is one of the moments where a smoother transition of themes and tone could have benefited this version’s reimagining greatly.

 Wicked is not just a movie: it’s an immersive experience that completely enraptures you from the moment you enter the mystical world of Oz.
 For a film as grand as this, there’s so much intention in the smaller moments that allow for the movie to feel fully fleshed out as a three-dimensional world.
-It’s a tale about the power and importance of empathy told in the most majestic way imaginable with an ending that packs such an impactful punch you will be waiting with bated breath for next year’s release revealing our heroines’ fates.
+It’s a tale about the power and importance of empathy told in the most majestic way imaginable with an ending that holds such an impactful punch you will be waiting with bated breath for next year’s release revealing our heroines’ fates.

 Wicked will be released in US theaters, in UK & Irish cinemas, and globally in theaters on November 22, 2024.